 WEISS/MANFREDI is at the forefront of architectural design practices that are redefining the relationships between landscape, architecture, infrastructure, and art.
 Award-winning projects such as the Olympic Sculpture Park, University of Pennsylvania’s Nanotechnology Center, Barnard College’s Diana Center, and the Brooklyn Botanic Garden Visitor Center construct reciprocal relationships between city and nature, architecture and infrastructure.
-Current projects include a corporate co-location building called “The Bridge” at Cornell Tech’s new campus in New York City, Sylvan Theater at the Washington Monument Grounds, and the US Embassy in New Delhi, India.
+Current projects include a corporate co-location building called “The Bridge” at Cornell Tech’s new campus in New York City, Sylvan Theater at the Washington Monument Grounds, a mixed-use building as part of MIT’s Kendall Urban Square Initiative, the Center for Innovative Thinking at Yale University, a master plan for the Artis—Naples Cultural Campus, and the U.S. Embassy in New Delhi, India.

 Manfredi was born in Trieste, Italy and grew up in Rome.
 He received his Master of Architecture at Cornell University, where he studied with Colin Rowe.
 He is a founding member of the Van Alen Institute, a board member of the Storefront for Art and Architecture, and fellow of the Urban Design Forum.